How to submit your Estonian company’s annual report (without an accountant)

 In this article though, I’m going to show you the opposite: How to submit your Estonian company’s annual report online by yourself.

 There’s one big disclaimer here though.
-This advice is only useful if your company has no employees, no recorded expenses, and has not started any business activities.
+This advice is only useful if you have a micro company that has no employees, no assets, no recorded expenses, and has not started any business activities.

 This do-it-yourself guide can still help a lot of people though.
-It means you can get your Estonian company registered yourself (like here in 3 minutes through Unicount) and then not worry about any additional expensess until your business is ready to operate.
-If you are an e-resident then your only expense in those circumstances would probably be a virtual office subscription for a registered address and contact person.
+It means you can get your Estonian company registered yourself (like here in 3 minutes through Unicount) and then not worry about any additional expenses until your business is ready to operate.
+If you are an e-resident then your only expense in those circumstances would probably be a virtual office subscription.
 Many people start paying for an accountant monthly way too early when they are not yet ready to do business or they put off registering the company, which means trying to pitch a business with less credibility or building a business around a planned name that might not even be available at a later date.

 As it happens, in addition to working here at Unicount, I personally own two Estonian companies.
 One is trading and one has never traded.
 So I will use my own companies as real examples for this article.
 Our passion here at Unicount is to make the process of starting an Estonian company as simple as possible – whether you are a citizen, resident, or e-resident of Estonia – and we also love sharing advice about simple ways to manage those companies.
 As entrepreneurs ourselves, we think it’s really important that our guidance is always based on telling others about exactly the same thing that we do ourselves with our own companies.

 When do Estonian companies have to submit their annual report?